 Historical Context and Collaboration

-Thutmose II’s reign (circa 1493–1479 BCE) was overshadowed by Hatshepsut’s subsequent rule, during which she emerged as one of Egypt’s most influential female pharaohs.
-The discovery, a collaboration between the University of Cambridge’s McDonald Institute, Egypt’s Ministry of Tourism and Antiquities, and the UK-based New Kingdom Research Foundation, sheds light on burial practices of early 18th dynasty rulers.
+Hatshepsut’s subsequent rule overshadowed Thutmose II’s reign (circa 1493–1479 BCE).During which she emerged as one of Egypt’s most influential female pharaohs.
+The discovery, a collaboration between the University of Cambridge’s McDonald Institute, Egypt’s Ministry of Tourism and Antiquities.
+Along with the UK-based New Kingdom Research Foundation, sheds light on burial practices of early 18th dynasty rulers.

 “This solves a longstanding mystery,” Litherland remarked.
-“Previous searches focused on the Valley of the Kings, but Thutmose II’s tomb was hidden in plain sight, redefining our understanding of royal necropolises.”
+“Previous searches focused on the Valley of the Kings.
+Litherland continued “But Thutmose II’s tomb was hidden in plain sight, redefining our understanding of royal necropolises.”

-The findings not only illuminate Thutmose II’s legacy but also underscore Hatshepsut’s pivotal role in preserving his memory, offering fresh insights into Egypt’s New Kingdom era.
+The findings not only illuminate Thutmose II’s legacy.
+But also underscore Hatshepsut’s pivotal role in preserving his memory, offering fresh insights into Egypt’s New Kingdom era.
+Come back to AncientHistoryX for updates.